mlab-upenn/gokart-sensor/Sensor_drivers/ros2_uart_serial/README.md

 If you encounter an error like below, there might be several causes.
 `[serial_bridge-1] [ERROR] [1682451189.016799529] [serial_bridge_node]: Error creating serial port: /dev/ttyUSB0 - open: No such file or directory`

 1. Type ls ```/dev/ttyUSB0``` in a terminal and see if the port is available.
-If the port has a different name, go to the serial.params.yaml file and change it.
+If the port has a different name, change it in the serial.params.yaml.
 2. The permission to use the serial port is denied.
 Type ```chmod 666 /dev/ttyUSB0``` (or your port number) to change permission.
 3. Check the cable connection and make sure the six TTL pins are connected in the correct order.